estevaofon/angry-birds-python/README.md

 ![Alt text](/resources/images/angry-birds-image.png?raw=true "angry-birds")

-Requirements: Python 2 ou 3 + Pygame
+Requirements: Python 2 or 3 + Pygame

 ####To play
 1. Download the zip file or clone the project.